Last Updated on December 16, 2021

 Another theory is that pregnant women are often hot, and spicy food stimulates sweating to cool down.
 More theories also suggested that cravings are due to nutritional deficits, or are purely from cultural influences.
 Many of these were looked at in a 2014 study and no one conclusion could be drawn (source: Frontiers in Psychology).

 The bottom line is – nobody knows exactly why women crave spicy food.
 If you have such cravings, they’re perfectly normal.
-It doesn’t have any particular meaning that should affect your or your baby and is not a symptom of anything dangerous or sinister.
+It doesn’t have any particular meaning that should affect you or your healthy baby and is not a symptom of anything dangerous or sinister.

 Spicy Food and Pregnancy Myths